-A district may use a portion of its FFFS allocation directly to provide child welfare services for families with incomes up to 200% of the federal poverty level regardless of whether the family is eligible for EAF (the child welfare claim forms and SRMS observations currently do not support such claiming).
+A district may use a portion of its FFFS allocation directly to provide child welfare services for families with incomes up to 200% of the federal poverty level regardless of whether the family is eligible for EAF.
 The FFFS allocation may be used directly for EAF or TANF for families within 200% of the federal poverty level child welfare services expenditures.